vipnet1/Mirage/README.md

 The strategy itself can be kept a secret because it is not located in Mirage.
 It removes the incentive to hide Mirage code and can enhance contribution.

-## In Practive ###
+## In Practice ###
-Mirage was build for personal use, with focus on integration with TradingView & Binance.
+Mirage was built for personal use, with focus on integration with TradingView & Binance.

 - It receives commands from TradingView PineScript to perform trade
 - Manage Mirage via commands from Telegram
-- It communicates Binance to perform the needed operations
+- It communicates Binance to perform trades
 - Provides a way to check strategy performance via various commands & logging mechanisms

 ## Available Components ##